iHost-Open-Source-Project/operating-system/README.md

 make O=output/ihost ihost
 ```

+## Flash
+To flash the firmware using BalenaEtcher, please refer to the [Flash with BalenaEtcher Chapter](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#flash-with-balena-etcher)
+To flash the firmware using Raspberry Pi Imager, please refer to the [Flash with Raspberry Pi Imager Chapter](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#flash-with-raspberry-pi-imager)

 ## Usage
 You can find the IP address with hostname "buildroot" in your router's backend, then login via SSH using:
 - Username: root